Generative multi-scale modeling via spatial autoregressive transport maps: Abstract

 \section{Abstract}

-Spatial fields are often available at multiple fidelities or resolutions, where high-fidelity data is typically more costly to obtain than low-fidelity data.
-Statistical surrogates or emulators can predict high-fidelity fields from cheap low-fidelity output.
-We propose a highly scalable Bayesian approach that can learn the joint non-Gaussian distribution and nonlinear dependence structure of nonstationary spatial fields at multiple fidelities from a small number of training samples.
-Our method is based on fidelity-aware autoregressive GPs with suitably chosen regularization-inducing priors.
-Exploiting conjugacy, the integrated likelihood is available in closed form, enabling efficient hyperparameter optimization via stochastic gradient descent.
-After training, the method also characterizes in closed form the distribution of higher-fidelity fields given lower-fidelity data.
-In our numerical comparisons, we show that our approach substantially outperforms existing methods and that it can be used to characterize and simulate high-fidelity fine-scale climate behavior based on output from coarse (low-fidelity) global circulation models.
+Spatial fields in the Earth and environmental sciences are often available at multiple scales or resolutions.
+While coarse-scale data (e.g., from global circulation models) are often abundant, they lack the local detail provided by fine-scale data (e.g., from regional climate models), which are typically computationally expensive to generate.
+Statistical downscaling and multi-scale data fusion address this challenge by predicting high-resolution fields from low-resolution or related inputs.
+We propose a highly scalable Bayesian approach that can learn the joint non-Gaussian distribution and nonlinear dependence structure of nonstationary spatial fields across multiple scales from a small number of training samples.
+Our method employs scale-aware autoregressive Gaussian processes with suitably chosen regularization-inducing priors to model the conditional distribution of fine-scale fields given coarse-scale data.
+Exploiting conjugacy, the integrated likelihood is available in closed form, enabling efficient parameter optimization via stochastic gradient descent.
+Once trained, the method provides a closed-form characterization of the posterior distribution of fine-scale fields given coarse-scale inputs.
+In numerical comparisons, we demonstrate that our approach substantially outperforms existing methods and effectively characterizes and simulates fine-scale climate behavior based on output from coarse global circulation models.